mwenge/tempest/atari_build/README.md

 ```

-We can view the assembled files with a `DIR` command:
+As before, we can view the assembled files with a `DIR` command.
+Notice that we've written our object files to the same
+disk as the sources.
+This will be helpful in [extracting them later](../notebooks/Build%20Tempest%20Sources%20for%20Version%202A(Alt).ipynb).

 ```
-DIR OBJ:
+DIR RK1:
 ```

 This shows us everything on the tempest disk but you'll notice our object files at the very end of
 the listing:
 ```
-.DIR OBJ:
+.DIR RK1:

 ALVGUT.MAC    19                 ALCOIN.MAC     1
 HLL65 .MAC     4                 ALHARD.MAC     7